karenlo08/Face-Detector-Smart-Lock/README.md

 https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78

 ### 1.C Face Landmark
 After we got our features descriptors from the Histogram of Oriented Gradients, we map/landmark our detected faces.
-Now that we know were the eyes and mouth are, we’ll simply rotate, scale and shear the image so that the eyes and mouth are centered as best as possible without distortionate the face.
+Now that we know where the eyes and mouth are, we’ll simply rotate, scale and shear the image so that the eyes and mouth are centered as best as possible without distorted the face.
 This is important for our next step.

 <img src="/img/face_landmark_ari.png"/>